atreyeem99/ORCA-keywords/README.md

 - `Skeleton` Draw Skeleton of the molecule of those atoms that are in or close to the cut
 - `VIRT` Localize the virtual space
 - `TOL` absolute convergence tolerance for the localization sum
+- `T_Bond` Thresh that classifies orbitals in bond-like at the printing